wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "getIssueTypes"
-    To get the types of issues available in this JIRA instance, use getIssueTypes.
+    To get the types of issues available in this Jira instance, use `getIssueTypes`.
 This operation returns detailed information about each issue type, including its name, ID, and more.

     **Sample configuration**